 Aomori is a little haven is at the northern most point of the main island of Japan.
-It is famous in Japan as apple country, but more on that later.
+It is famous in Japan as apple country, and home to some of the best quotes about Japan but more on that later.

 When I close my eyes and think back at my time in Aomori, I picture the winding mountains, huge Nebuta floats, and the thick forest.
 The time I had in this breathtaking area was relaxing and peaceful.

 Here are 5 reasons I feel in love with Aomori